DOJ won't pursue criminal charges against McCabe

 MCCABE CALLS ON DOJ TO CLOSE INVESTIGATION AMID SPECULATION OVER POSSIBLE CHARGES

-That leak confirmed the existence of the probe, the report said, which Comey had up to that point refused to do.
+That leak confirmed the existence of the probe, the report said, which then-FBI director James Comey had up to that point refused to do.

 The report said that McCabe "lacked candor" in a conversation with Comey when he said he had not authorized the disclosure and didn't know who had done so.
 The IG also found that he lacked candor when questioned by FBI agents on multiple occasions since that conversation.

 McCabe served at the FBI for 21 years.
-He became the acting director in May 2017 after President Trump fired former director James Comey.
+He became the acting director in May 2017 after President Trump fired Comey.

-Former Attorney General Jeff Sessions fired McCabe in March 2018 after the inspector general found he had repeatedly misstated his involvement in a leak to The Journal regarding an FBI investigation into the Clinton Foundation.
+Then-Attorney General Jeff Sessions fired McCabe in March 2018 after the inspector general found he had repeatedly misstated his involvement in a leak to The Journal regarding an FBI investigation into the Clinton Foundation.

-Throughout the investigation, McCabe denied any wrongdoing, and said the inspector general’s conclusions relied on mischaracterizations and omissions, including of information favorable to McCabe.
+Throughout the investigation, McCabe denied any wrongdoing and said the inspector general’s conclusions relied on mischaracterizations and omissions, including of information favorable to McCabe.